vskokov/demo-reveal/slides.md

 - Mean-field approximation gets it wrong:
   ${\sigma^{\rm MF}_{\rm YLE}} = \frac12$

-- Not surprisingly, mean-field gets $z_c$ wrong as well
+- One should not expect to mean field's $z_c$ to be a good approximation either

 - $z_c$ is universal: for $O(N)$, $z_c$ depends only on $N$ and $d$